 Instructions

-1. Make the stock.
-Place a whole chicken in a large pot, cover with cold water (plus 3–4 cm), and bring to a boil.
-Reduce heat and simmer for 1 hour.
-Add onion, carrot, celery, leek, and parsnip.
-Simmer for another hour.
-Strain the stock, discard vegetables and shred the chicken.
+- Place the whole chicken in a large stockpot and cover with cold water by 3–4 cm.
+Bring to the boil, then reduce the heat and simmer gently for 1 hour, skimming off any foam that rises to the surface.
+Add the onion, carrot, parsnip, celery and leek, and simmer for another hour.
+Strain the stock through a fine sieve, discard the vegetables, and shred the chicken meat off the bones.

-2. In a large skillet, heat the vegetable oil.
-Add chopped onion and grated carrot, and sauté for 5–6 minutes until golden.
-Stir in the tomato paste and fry for another 2–3 minutes to deepen the flavour.
+- Heat the vegetable oil in a large skillet over medium heat.
+Add the chopped onion and grated carrot and sauté for 5–6 minutes until golden and soft.
+Stir in the tomato paste and fry for a further 2–3 minutes until it darkens in colour and smells rich.

-3. Add the meats – cooked chicken, sausages, salami, and smoked pork belly.
-Sauté together for 2–3 minutes.
-Stir in chopped pickled cucumbers and their brine, and cook for 3 more minutes.
-Add olives and sauté briefly.
+- Add the shredded chicken, sliced sausages, diced salami and diced smoked pork belly to the skillet.
+Sauté for 2–3 minutes so the meats take on the tomato base.
+Stir in the chopped pickled cucumbers along with their brine and cook for another 3 minutes, then tip in the olives and sauté briefly.